petter-holmberg/elements/README.md

 `choose` selects the n choose k binomial coefficent.

+## Geometry

+`quadrance` gives the quadrance between two `points`.
+It is a quadratic measure of the separation between two points.

 ## Equivalence and ordering

 The functions in `ordering.h` implement order selection algorithms, as described in [StepanovMcJones](#StepanovMcJones), Chapter 4.3.
 They are all *stable*, i.e. equivalent objects are ordered with respect to the order in which they are passed as arguments.